jerearista/vagrant-veos/README.md

     # Add additional NICs to the VM:
     #   NIC1 (Management 1) - is created in the the basebox and vagrant always uses this via DHCP to communicate with the VM.
-    #   The default ZVagrantfile template includes Ethernet1 and Ethernet2.
-Uncomment below to create additional
+    #   The default Vagrantfile template includes Ethernet1 and Ethernet2.
+Add lines similar to those below to create
-    #     NICs which will be Ethernet 3-n
+    #     additional NICs which will be Ethernet 3-n
     #   Using link-local addresses to satisfy the Vagrantfile config parser, only.
+They will not be used by vEOS.
     #config.vm.network "private_network", ip: "169.254.1.11", auto_config: false, virtualbox__intnet: true
     #config.vm.network "private_network", virtualbox__intnet: "mynetwork-1", ip: "169.254.1.11", auto_config: false
-    # Create Ethernet1
+    # Create Ethernet3
     config.vm.network "private_network", virtualbox__intnet: true, ip: "169.254.1.11", auto_config: false
-    # Create Ethernet2
+    # Create Ethernet4
     config.vm.network "private_network", virtualbox__intnet: true, ip: "169.254.1.11", auto_config: false

     config.vm.provider “virtualbox” do |v|
-      # Debugging or to see the console during ZTP
+      # Unconnent for debugging or to see the console during ZTP
       #v.gui = true

       # Networking: